 Mashed Potatoes Ingredients

 - Chicken stock or broth – I like to make homemade chicken stock as it adds more health benefits and has a richer taste.
 That said, these will still be delicious if you use store bought stock our bouillon.

 - Russet potatoes – I find russet potatoes make the best traditional mashed potatoes.
 You can definitely sub other types of potatoes, but make sure they’re about the same comparative size or you will change the recipe proportions.
 One of the things I love about this recipe is you don’t have to peel the potatoes!

-- garlic cloves – We use whole garlic cloves in our recipe.
+- Garlic – We use whole garlic cloves in our recipe.
 When they’re cooked it gives the dish a mild and delicious garlic flavor.

 - Butter – Use the good stuff!
 And salted!
 Yum!

 - cream cheese – Sometimes I get a funny look when I say to add cream cheese to our potatoes.
 Just trust me on this.
 It doesn’t taste cheesy, it just gives them more depth of flavor.